Midsumma Pride March 2021 FAQs

 Is Midsumma Pride March family friendly?

 Midsumma Pride March is a family friendly event that appeals to individuals of all ages.
-Families are warmly welcome to participate in the March and attend the post-Pride Celebrations in Catani Gardens.
+Families are warmly welcome to participate in the March.
 However, parental or guardian discretion is advised: Pride March celebrates diverse genders and sexualities so the march does contain references to sex, and you will see the odd bare bottom.

-As our pets are often considered family too, please make sure you have foot protection for your pooches if you bring them, otherwise plan to leave them at home.
-That road tar can get painfully hot on the paws.
+As our pets are often considered family too, please make sure you can keep them safe, otherwise plan to leave them at home.

 What measures are taken to protect the environment?